5 Super fun facts about the Smurfs you should know before catching “Smurfs: The Lost Village”

 Grouchy isn’t an easy favourite, but he comes with a pretty interesting back story.

 In one of the original comics, “The Black Smurfs”, Grouchy was just like any other normal Smurf until he got bitten by the Purple Fly.
 He was infected and became a Purple Smurf zombie that started biting other Smurfs to infect them too.

 This was until Papa Smurf found the cure that saved the whole village.
-Although Grouchy turned back into a Blue Smurf, it is said that he retained the facial expressions of a Purple Smurf (which is grouchy) because he was a Purple Smurf for the longest duration.
+Although Grouchy became blue again, it is said that he retained the facial expressions of a Purple Smurf (which is grouchy) because he was purple for the longest duration.

-So, just like Peyo and the world of Smurfs, you can use the word Smurf as a substitute for just about anything.
+So, just like Peyo and the world of Smurfs, you can use it as a substitute for just about anything.
 Just let your imaginations run wild!
 What a Smurfingly good idea!

 Join the Smurfs in an epic adventure as they go beyond their magic mushroom houses into a world unknown – the Forbidden Forest.
 They encounter kissing plants, fire-breathing dragons, and flowers that, well, see for yourself!

 Watch the star-studded live-action animation movie at your nearest Cathay, Shaw, Golden Village or Filmgarde cinemas.
 Better book your tickets quickly to avoid the rush!